Efficient Evaluation Methods for Neural Architecture Search: A Survey: Methods

 Generally, network morphism cannot be used to accelerate the evaluation in NAS because there must exist fully-trained parent networks for using network morphism.
 To gap this, the architectures searched in the first iteration of the search strategy are generally fully trained as the parent of the architectures searched in the next iteration.
 Specifically, the architectures searched in the first iteration of NAS are fully trained as the parent network.
 Then, various morphing operations are applied to these parent networks to generate child networks.
 These child networks inherit weights from the parent network and are trained to obtain their performance with fewer epochs.
 These child networks are then regarded as the parent network, and the above process is iteratively performed.
 Because all searched architectures except the ones searched in the first iteration are trained with fewer epochs compared with TEM, network morphism consumes less runtime than $T_{TEM}$.

-Many works have used network morphism to accelerate the performance evaluation process.
+\textbf{Literature examples:} Many works have used network morphism to accelerate the performance evaluation process, and the keywords of them are ``network morphism'' and ``network transformation''.
 For example, Cai \textit{et al.}~\cite{cai2018efficient} adopted the RL-based search strategy, and used the controller to generate a morphing action to apply in the current network for the search.
 The designed morphing actions include a width morphing called Net2Wider and a deep morphing called Net2Deeper.
 Net2Wider can replace a layer with a wider layer such as more filters for convolutional layers, and Net2Deeper inserts a new layer that is initialized as an identity mapping between two layers.
 Then, the newly searched architectures inherited weights from the current network and were trained with fewer epochs to obtain their performance.
 Cai \textit{et al.}~\cite{cai2018path} proposed the path-level morphing actions because the previous work adopted layer-level morphing which can only add filters or add layers.
 The path-level morphing can modify the path topologies of the parent networks and preserve their functions.
 Noting that the previous morphing actions can only increase the size of the networks because the function-preserving property is not guaranteed when decreasing the size of the networks.
-The child networks generated by these morphing actions will become deeper or wider, which may be not suitable if users wish to search for architectures with constraints on computation resources.
+This is not suitable for some computationally constrained scenarios.
 To solve the problem, Elsken \textit{et al.}~\cite{elsken2018efficient} designed the approximate network morphism that could decrease the network size and roughly preserve the functions.
 Then, they adopted the EC-based search strategy and used the approximate network morphism as a mutation operator to search for architectures.

-Although network morphism can accelerate the performance evaluation process, there are prerequisites for using it.
-Specifically, if we want to use it to accelerate the training of an architecture, there must exist the parent network of it.
-Furthermore, not all fully-trained architectures can be used as the parent network for this architecture.
-As is shown in Fig.~\ref{fig_network_morphism_limit}, network\#1 is an existing fully-trained network.
-Network\#2 and network\#3 are randomly picked from the search space, they cannot be evaluated through the network morphism because they cannot be morphed from network\#1.
-As a result, network morphism cannot be flexibly applied to accelerate any given architecture.
+\textbf{Advantages:} The network morphism method can leverage much knowledge from parent networks, and it has more theoretical foundations.